 These days there are plenty of tips online for the first time owner of a bread maker but to make it easy for you, let me share my own tips for bread machine users – tips that have been honed from my own experience over the last 22 years.

-14 Tips for Success with Your Bread Machine
+14 Tips Bread Machine Tips For Great Success

 4. On the other hand, if the dough looks gloopy or soupy, add additional flour – sparingly – until a nice ball is formed.
 If the dough is too lose, the top will shrink during baking and while it will taste okay, it will not be very pretty.